An SEO strategy is a data-backed blueprint to generate pre-qualified leads to your website using organic traffic.

-- Featured Section on Relevant Pages: Competitors such as Jord use featured sections on relevant pages of other websites to increase branding and referral visits to their website.
+- Featured Section on Relevant Pages: Competitors such as Jord use featured sections on relevant pages of other websites to increase branding and referral visits to their websites.

-- Review Content by Bloggers: Competitors provide free watches to reviewers in order to get back links and quality referral traffic to their website.
+- Review Content by Bloggers: Competitors provide free watches to reviewers in order to get backlinks and quality referral traffic to their websites.

-- Contests, Quizzes and Giveaways: These are great ways exploited by competitors to build visibility, engagement and traffic for their website.
-Jord watches gave away 1000’s of watches to be featured across good bloggers, get new audiences, branding, and links to their website.
+- Contests, Quizzes, and Giveaways: These are great ways exploited by competitors to build visibility, engagement, and traffic for their website.
+Jord watches gave away thousands of watches to be featured by good bloggers, and get new audiences, branding, and links to their website.

-- Directory Submission: Directory submission is another technique utilized to receive contextual links which help in raising the relevancy and domain authority.
+- Directory Submission: Directory submission is another technique utilized to receive contextual links, which helps in raising the relevancy and domain authority.

-We’ve built up an in-depth picture of your competitors external linking landscape, their website architecture, landing pages and features, and picked up some tactical recommendations along the way.
-This information will be used to build up a document of strategical recommendations to help your company rank in the search engines.
+We’ve built up an in-depth picture of your competitor's external linking landscape, website architecture, landing pages, and features and picked up some tactical recommendations along the way.
+This information will be used to build up a document of strategic recommendations to help your company rank in the search engines.

 The next and penultimate chapter will round up all our research into one big, fat strategy document with findings and recommendations.